Working with Subject Matter Experts (SME’s) by Dr. Kathy Iverson

 As we rely on experts to help us in instruction, we must also be aware of their potential “blind spots” in translating expertise into instruction.
 Here are some strategies to minimize expert blind spots:

-- Rely on your own knowledge of learning theory and understanding of learner needs when designing training.
+Rely on your knowledge of learning theory and understanding of learner needs when designing training.

-- If you must have non-instructional experts teach others what they know be sure to incorporate a “train the trainer” component to develop your experts’ pedagogical skill.
+If you must have non-instructional experts teach others what they know to be sure to incorporate a “train the trainer” component to develop your experts’ pedagogical skill.

-Have you experience this phenomenon either in your personal or professional life?
+Have you experienced this phenomenon either in your personal or professional life?

 What additional strategies can you think of to manage the “expert blind spot” phenomenon when designing or delivering instruction?